 A bad habit can always be difficult to break However, breaking bad habits can often have a wonderful impact on your life, and your relationships.
 Take, for example, alcoholism and an intimate relationship.
 In many cases, serious alcohol abuse can cause relationship damage.
 Therefore, if you’re finding yourself in this situation, you’re likely looking for ways to save your relationship, your health, and manage your drinking.
-So, we’re going to focus in on just that…
+So, we’re going to focus on just that…

 Alcoholism and Relationship Damage: Managing your Habit